 Image courtesy of XKCD

 The second worst thing you can do is waste time.
-There’s always something you can do – watching leafs move doesn’t count.
-If you’re done with a project and still have time on the clock, start on the next one, read a book or ask your boss to leave you to go home.
+There’s always something you can do – watching leaves blow around doesn’t count.
+If you’re done with a project and still have time on the clock, start on the next one, read a book or ask your boss to let you to go home.
 Time is something you can’t get back, so why would you want to waste it?
+The key to increasing productivity is staying busy.
 Clean your desk, help a colleague, have a conversation with that girl in the next cubicle – just don’t watch old Simpson episodes on Hulu.

 Which brings us to the biggest productivity killer ever invented – the Internet.
 Facebook, Twitter, YouTube and the list goes on and on.
 The number of places you can visit on the internet is ever increasing and the tools that help you waste time, always updated.